savoy9/savoy9.github.io/about.md

 I studied chemistry in college, and spent 5 years working in commercial laboratories in the enviromental testing industry before going to Microsoft.
 I did everything from benchwork to process improvement and data management to general IT work.

-I used to be obessed with long distance running, and then lindy hop, but these days its all Power BI all the time.
+I used to be obsessed with long distance running, and then lindy hop, but these days its all Power BI all the time.